dc-js/dc.leaflet.js/README.md

-  .featureGroup()         - get or set featureGroup that will be used for fit on render or redraw .clickEvent()           - get or set the event to fire when a marker is clicked .fitOnRender()          - get or set a bool to determine whether to fit to bounds when markers are rendered .showMarkerTitle()      - get or set a bool to determine whether title and alt should be shown for markers
+  .featureGroup()         - get or set featureGroup that will be used for fit on render or redraw .clickEvent()           - get or set the event to fire when a marker is clicked .fitOnRender()          - get or set a bool to determine whether to fit to bounds when markers are rendered .fitOnRedraw()          - get or set a bool to determine whether to fit to bounds on crossfilter redraw .showMarkerTitle()      - get or set a bool to determine whether title and alt should be shown for markers
 ```